theprakashkumar/caffe/README.md

 -   If token is expired simply logout the user.

+- On successful signup log in the user.

 -   Show loading animation while the product is being added to whishlist after clicking on heart icon.

 -   Show loading animation on button in Cart and Wishlist Element and on other button where it is necessary.